Lead Writer: Kieran Morgan | Peer Reviewer/s: John New | Managing Editor: Kieran Morgan

 Review is an essential aspect of the document lifecycle and the Technical Writing Process.
 We discuss review extensively in Part 8: Review, so we won’t go into detail here, beyond this brief explanation.

-What Does That Mean Icon What Does That Mean?
+What Does That Mean? |

-An expert responsible for evaluating a document against quality standards such as technical accuracy, consistency with style manuals, templates, branding, and so on.
+Review The process of evaluating a document against quality standards such as technical accuracy, consistency with style manuals, templates, branding, and so on.
+Reviewer An expert responsible for evaluating a document against quality standards such as technical accuracy, consistency with style manuals, templates, branding, and so on. |

 4.4.
 Principle 4: Approval